hanakysela/Polar/README.md

 - organizing the files so there is some system
 - using Git
 - script that reads the files, cleanes them and outputs the things I wanted
-- added text to inform what files will be read and what is currently happening.
+- added text to inform what files will be read and what is currently happening

 ### xxx_merge.csv file